IKNL/vantage6-algorithms/models/glm/README.md

 ## Notes
 1. Added 'as.GLM.R' to convert the result to a glm/lm object
     * Simply wrap the object with the as.GLM -> as.GLM(object) where 'object' is the final output (the trained model).
+2. The as.GLM() function misses some outputs compared to the R built-in glm function:
+    * AIC output set to 1, not properly implemented yet.
+    * 'Deviance Residuals' printed by R's summary.glm(glm-output) is not included yet.
+    * 'Number of Fisher Scoring iterations' printed by R's summary.glm(glm-output) is not included yet.
+    * 'Signif. codes:  ... printed by R's summary.glm(glm-output) is not included yet.